WMEU-CD: Switch to "The U Too"

-CW affiliation on WCIU-TV, move of "The U" branding to WMEU-CD
+CW affiliation on WCIU-TV, and temporary move of "The U" branding to WMEU-CD

-On April 18, 2019, Weigel Broadcasting signed an agreement with CBS Corporation through which WCIU-TV would take over as The CW's Chicago-area affiliate, while shifting syndicated programs that it either currently features on or has acquired with the intent of including in its prime time lineup to "The U Too" service carried on WMEU and simulcast on WCIU-DT2.
-WCIU's main signal took on the branding of "CW 26", while WMEU-CD took on the main signal's former branding of "The U" on September 1, 2019.
-WMEU-CD will also become the flagship of the Illinois High School Association network, taking over from NBC Sports Chicago.
-WMEU-CD will carry a game of the week, along with the IHSA's football and girls' and boys' basketball championships.
+On April 18, 2019, Weigel Broadcasting signed an agreement with CBS Corporation through which WCIU-TV would take over as The CW's Chicago-area affiliate, while shifting syndicated programs that it either currently features on or has acquired with the intent of including in its prime time lineup to "The U Too" carried on WMEU and simulcast on WCIU-DT2.
+WCIU's main signal took on the branding of "CW 26", while WMEU-CD took on the main signal's former branding of "The U" on September 1.
+WMEU-CD also became the flagship of the Illinois High School Association network, taking over from NBC Sports Chicago.
+WMEU-CD carries a game of the week, along with the IHSA's football and girls' and boys' basketball championships.

+The rebranding was reverted on August 1, 2024, as WCIU, ahead of ending its CW affiliation and reverting to an independent station the following month, would reclaim the "U" branding, and WMEU concurrently reclaimed its previous "U Too" branding, with no other changes in format or programming.

 Programming

 Sports programming

 In 2008, WMEU began carrying Big East Conference basketball games supplied by ESPN Plus, allowing the station to carry certain DePaul Blue Demons game telecasts (most of those games moved to "The U Too", when it launched on WCIU-TV digital subchannel 26.2 in January 2011).
-In addition, WMEU also broadcast sporting events from the Chicago Public Schools Public League.
+In addition, WMEU also broadcast sporting events from the Chicago Public High School League.

 On May 21, 2013, Weigel reached a broadcast agreement with the Chicago Sky to carry the WNBA team's games on "The U Too".
 Subsequently, on October 1, 2013, Weigel and the Chicago Wolves reached a deal to allow "The U Too" to serve as the over-the-air broadcaster for the AHL hockey team.
 The station carries most Wolves games, except for select matches that are subject to be moved to WCIU-TV.
 The station began broadcasting all of its Wolves and Sky game telecasts in high-definition beginning with the team's respective 2014 seasons.
 On October 1, 2014, it was announced that Weigel reached an agreement to carry select games from the inaugural season of the Fall Experimental Football League on WMEU-CD, during October and November.